 Getting ready for your first trip to Porto?
 We recommend you check out Porto’s Public Holidays before you get here so that you can plan your stay accordingly.

 If you’re planning to travel to Porto during one of its public holidays, you will enjoy a very special atmosphere in the city.
-However, it is possible that some of the top attractions that you wished to visit are closed, so be sure to check out Porto’s national holidays before you book any museum admission tickets.
+However, it is possible that some of the top attractions that you wish to visit are closed, so be sure to check out Porto’s national holidays before you book any museum admission tickets.